 Power BI Report Server is a Fully On-Premises Solution

-I am writing this post while I am flying on a 17 hours flight my first leg from New Zealand to the UK with no internet connection.
-All of the examples, screenshots you have seen is running without any internet connection.
+I wrote the first draft of this article while flying on a 17 hours flight, my first leg from New Zealand to the UK, with no internet connection.
+All of the examples and screenshots you have seen are running without any internet connection.
 Power BI report server is a fully on-premises solution.
-You will not publish your reports to Power BI website, and you will not need any cloud-based technology for that to work.
+You will not publish your reports to the Power BI website, and you will not need any cloud-based technology for that to work.

-*Power BI report server is an on-premises technology choice for companies who are not yet ready to move to cloud-based technologies.
+Power BI report server is an on-premises technology choice for companies not yet ready to move to cloud-based technologies.

-Power BI report server has many great features.
+Power BI Report Server has many great features.
 However, it also has some drawbacks.
-One of the main drawbacks of the Power BI report server is isolation from the Power BI service.
-You won’t get great features of the Power BI website on the report server.
-In the website, we have features such as usage metrics of the report, Power BI apps, Q&A and quick insights, and many other features, which are not available at the moment in the report server.
+One of the main drawbacks of the Power BI Report Server is its isolation from the Power BI Service.
+You won’t get great features of the Power BI website on the Report Server.
+On the website, we have features such as usage metrics of the report, Power BI apps, Q&A and quick insights, and many other features that are not available in the Report Server.